zirtec12/Flipper_Zero-BadUsb/README.md

+# The Ultimate Flipper Zero Badusb Collection
 <img src="https://github.com/UNC0V3R3D/ressources/blob/main/badusbpic.png" height="380" width="1050" >

-# Badusb Collection for the FlipperZero
 ![GitHub all releases](https://img.shields.io/github/downloads/UNC0V3R3D/Flipper_Zero-BadUsb/total?logo=GitHub) ![GitHub commit activity](https://img.shields.io/github/commit-activity/w/UNC0V3R3D/Flipper_Zero-BadUsb) ![GitHub repo size](https://img.shields.io/github/repo-size/UNC0V3R3D/Flipper_Zero-BadUsb) ![GitHub release (release name instead of tag name)](https://img.shields.io/github/v/release/UNC0V3R3D/Flipper_Zero-BadUsb?include_prereleases)

 # Before you start!

-Before you start ``you have to agree`` with the "Usage Agreement" down below.
-This project ``is just for learning purposes``.
-Always ask for ``permission`` before running one of the scripts provided by me.
-I ``won't`` be responsible for any damage that you may cause.
+In order to begin, you ``must read and accept`` the usage agreement. **This project is for educational purposes only**!
+Please seek permission before running any of the scripts provided by me.
+I cannot be held responsible for any damage that may occur as a result of your use of these scripts.
 If you want to purchase a completely unique and personalized script contact me on discord.
 ![](header.png)
 ## Installation